CauveryRaja/react-concepts/README.md

 # React Concepts

-Understanding React by practising core concepts
+Understanding React by practising its core concepts